calimero-network/core/crates/server/README.md

 - **Description**: Handles incoming JSON-RPC requests, which can be `query` or `mutate` requests, processes them, and returns the appropriate response.

-## Admin Websocket endpoints
+## Websocket endpoints

-The Admin WebSocket, accessible at /ws, allows clients to dynamically subscribe to and unsubscribe from real-time updates about specific contexts within the Calimero Admin server.
+The WebSocket, accessible at /ws, allows clients to dynamically subscribe to and unsubscribe from real-time updates about specific contexts within the Calimero Server.

 **1. Handle WebSocket Request**